 In India, it is customary to give tips.
 Similarly to the USA, this forms part of their income for people working in the sector.
 Moreover, it symbolises recognition for the service provided.
-One can tip chambermaids £0.12 to £0.24 per night.
+One can tip chambermaids around £0.50 per night.
 In a restaurant or taxi, tipping around 10% of the billed sum is customary.
 Tips are not given in shops.
-On group trips, the suggested sum for a tour guide and for bus drivers could be £0.24 per person per day.
+On group trips, we recommend around £2.50 per person per day for the tour leader, and around £1.30 per person per day for the bus driver.
 Of course, everyone may decide for themselves whether and how much of a tip they wish to give.

 Traditionally, cutlery is not used for dining.
 Only your right hand is used when eating.
 This does not mean, however, that forks or spoons are entirely unheard of.
 Tourists need not dispense with them entirely.

 British citizens need to obtain a visa before travelling to India.
 Holders of passports endorsed as ‚British citizen‘ who meet the eligibility criteria can apply for a single-entry e-Tourist Visa (e-TV) to enter India at certain designated airports.
-You can apply for the visa and find more information about the eligibility criteria on the government of India’s e-Tourist Visa website: www.indianvisaonline.gov.in/visa.
-The e-Tourist Visa can only be used for a single entry to India.
-Applicants should carry a copy of their e TV with them at the time of travel.
-We advise applicants to apply for their Indian visa a few weeks before their scheduled travel dates but minimum 4 days in advance of the date of arrival with a window of 30 days.
+You can apply for the visa and find more information about the eligibility criteria on the government of India’s e-Tourist Visa website: https://indianvisaonline.gov.in/evisa/tvoa.html.
+The e-Tourist Visa can only be used for a double entry to India.
+Applicants should carry a copy of their e-TV with them at the time of travel.
+We advise applicants to apply for their Indian visa a few weeks before their scheduled travel dates but minimum 4 days in advance of the date of arrival.
 The e-Tourist Visa is valid for 30 days from the date of arrival in India.

 Your expert tour guides will be able to provide you with detailed information about the country, people, history, culture etc., and offer advice and assistance for organising your trip.
-They can also help with room allocation and look forward to welcoming you with initial information and a welcoming drink.
+They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
 We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that India has to offer, and learn all about the country and its people.

-Cultural package: This package includes all admission fees and English-language guided tours to the sights according to the itinerary as well as the three exciting excursions ”Indian folklore evening with camel train ride and traditional dancing in Rajasthan“, ”Rickshaw drive through Jaipur“ and ”Boat trip on Lake Pichola“: only £179 per person.
+Cultural package: The package includes all admission fees and English-language guided tours to the sights according to the itinerary as well as the three exciting excursions ”Indian folklore evening with camel train ride and traditional dancing in Rajasthan“, ”Rickshaw drive through Jaipur“ and ”Boat trip on Lake Pichola“: only £189* per person.

 The unit of currency is the Indian rupee (INR).
 1 INR = 100 Paise.
-Exchange rate (May 2017): 1 GBP =82.84 INR; 1 INR = 0.01 GBP
+Exchange rate (July 2022): 1 GBP = 94.6 INR; 1 INR = 0.01 GBP

 Many ATMs in India permit cash withdrawals using an EC card or credit cards which are part of the Maestro system.
 But most banks in India charge fees for this service.
-Fees range between £1.28 and £8.52.
+Fees range between £1.3 and £8.4.
 Fees may also be incurred by your own bank.
 If you require more information on such fees prior to travel, you are advised to enquire about the co-operations between your bank and banks in India.
 A transaction fee is also charged for credit cards.
 Some ATMs have a limit of 20.000 rupees while others have higher limits.
 A sufficient number of ATMs, most of which are available 24/7, can be found in city centres and larger towns.
 Nevertheless, visitors should withdraw sufficient sums of cash from ATMs on arrival in order to avoid financial bottlenecks.
 As a general rule, money can be exchanged at the international airports and in major banks.
 Most banks are open from 10 am to 2 pm, Monday to Friday.
 Transaction receipts should be saved.

 Import: Sums of money of up to 5000 USD and items of high value (e.g. video cameras) must be declared on entering the country.
 Gold coins or bars, weapons and pornographic materials may not be brought into the country.
 The same applies to Indian currency.

 Travellers are advised to stay away from large crowds of people, to exercise particular vigilance and stay informed of current events immediately prior to and during the trip.
 Instructions provided by local authorities must be followed.
 The risk of foreign travellers becoming victims of violent crime is quite low in India‘s tourist areas.
 Nevertheless, travellers should always be careful.
 Consideration should be taken of the fact that tourists – especially in Rajasthan and Goa – have repeatedly fallen prey to well-organised con artists offering lucrative deals with precious stones, for example.

 The possession of drugs is severely punishable in India.
 Different regulations concerning the purchase and consumption of alcohol apply in individual Indian states.
 In most states, for example, alcohol is only permissible for medical purposes.
 Penalties can be very severe.
 Travellers are advised to obtain information on the applicable regulations governing the purchase and consumption of alcohol in the respective states.
-Same-sex partnerships are also punishable by law.
-Same-sex partners are therefore advised to behave inconspicuously in public.
+Same-sex partnerships are no more punishable since 2018.
+Same-sex partners are nevertheless advised to behave inconspicuously in public.